davidseroussi/owkin-lung/README.md

 The main suggested methods were:
 - Average features having a high Spearman Correlation.
 Spearman Correlation benchmarks monotonic relationship whereas Pearson Correlation benchmarks linear relationships.
 Since the radiomics are extracted from images which are by nature non-linear, the Spearman Correlation might be better in this case.
 - Select the best features from each type (shape, glcm, firstorder, glrlm).

-The main way I proceeded was:
+After exploring these techniques by hand, I pseudo-automated the process, which is roughly this one:

 1. Normalize features
 2. Select significant features based on p-value < 0.005 using univariate/multivariate Cox Regression.
-The results greatly improved when, instead of doing an univariate regression on each of the features, I added the Source Dataset as an input
+The results greatly improved when, instead of doing an univariate regression on each of the features, I added the Source Dataset as an input.
+This gave features that are significant over the two datasets.
 4. Average features having Spearman Correlation > 0.8 (or 0.9)
 5. Cross-validate on different models
 6. Repeat steps 2-3-4 until good C-index and Log likelihood ratio

 I did not fully automate this pipeline in order to keep control on which features were being used.
 Sometimes I added previous significant features that were discarded in earlier steps; for example if I saw that shape features were not used at all in the grouped features I added the most significant shape feature.
+I also tried to split features by type before averaging them, which led to more overfitting.

+I studied the significance of the clinical data using the same principles, and found out that the SourceDataset, the age and the Tstage are the most sginificant features.

+This method gave the best results on the training and test set.
+All models tested (Cox Regression, Weibull AFT model, log-normal and log-logistic AFT models) gave similar results.

+### c) Other approaches

+These are approaches I explored but did not invest too much time in, as I thought feature selection was the key to this challenge.

+- I implemented my "idea" about extracting feature vectors of tumors from the images using a 3DUNet (see this [colab notebook](3DUnet_Survival.ipynb)), and used these features as input data, which did not work very well.
+I did not spend much time optimizing it, but it might a good solution since neural networks are good at extracting abstract features that are not obvious to humans.

+- I also tried [DeepSurv](https://github.com/liupei101/TFDeepSurv) with the radiomics data, but the training was astonishly long and the results improved very very slowly.

+This list is not exhaustive as I tried many different approaches and sometimes combined them.

+## 4) Results